When your business is easy to start, it's also easy to get stuck

 - You become a bottleneck in your own business

-- You plateau, then decline — because chaos scales too
+- You plateau, then decline, because manual delivery doesn't scale

 - You lose the love for your work